Madeeha980/Swiggy-Sales-Analytics-Data-Warehouse-Project-SQL-/README.md

 rating_count

-Foreign keys to all dimensions
+Foreign keys to all dimension tables

 Dimension Tables